Anjok07/ultimatevocalremovergui/README.md

 ## Change Log

 - **v4 vs. v5***
-   - The v5 models are *much* better and greatly outperform v4 models
+   - The v5 models are much better and significantly outperform the v4 models
    - All v2 and v4 models have been removed
    - Stacked models have been entirely removed
    - The NFFT, HOP_SIZE, and SR values are now set internally